tomondre/vre-hub.github.io/docs/extensions/zenodo-jupyterlab/implementation/frontend.md

 If the selected entry was a directory, this function sets `currentPath` to the path of that entry.

 ##### `handleBreadcrumbClick(path: string)`
-When a breadcrumb (shortbut path links displayed when in nested directories) is clicked, simply sets `currentPath` to that breadcrumb's path.
+When a breadcrumb (shortcut path links displayed when in nested directories) is clicked, simply sets `currentPath` to that breadcrumb's path.

 ##### `breadcrumbs = useMemo()`
 Executes on changes to `currentPath` or `rootPath`.
 Normalized the syntax of the paths, then iterate through each section of `currentPath` after `rootPath`.
 During this iteration, builds a list of `React.Fragments` which house the breadcrumbs for each nested directory, complete with click logic (`handleBreadcrumbClick`).